kubernetes/enhancements/keps/sig-scheduling/5981-dra-sharing-affinity/README.md

 shift purely from a slice-side change.
-With the gate enabled, the timing of that shift is controlled by when drivers begin advertising `sharingAffinity` on their slices; with the gate disabled, the apiserver strips the field on write so slices cannot advertise it at all (see the rollback question below).
+With the gate enabled, the timing of that shift is controlled by when drivers begin advertising `sharingAffinity` on their slices; with the gate disabled, the apiserver strips the field on writes that create new slices.
+Slices that already have `sharingAffinity` set when the gate flips off keep their data (ratcheting drop-on-disable — see the rollback question below).

 ###### Can the feature be disabled once it has been enabled (i.e. can we roll back the enablement)?

 Yes.
 Disabling `DRASharingAffinity` causes:
-- API server to strip the `sharingAffinity` field from new or updated ResourceSlices before persisting (writes succeed, field is not stored)
+- API server to strip the `sharingAffinity` field on writes that CREATE new ResourceSlices (writes succeed, field is not stored).
+- API server to PRESERVE the `sharingAffinity` field on writes that UPDATE slices where the field was already set on the prior object (ratcheting drop-on-disable; prevents silent data loss across gate flips).
+Users may explicitly clear the field by setting it to null.
-- Scheduler to ignore existing `sharingAffinity` fields for future placement decisions
+- Scheduler to ignore existing `sharingAffinity` fields for future placement decisions.

 Existing allocations continue to work.
 New allocations may become more permissive, so the driver must continue validating compatibility at